HugoNikanor/ComputerCraftStuff/README.md

-#Assorted ComputerCraft programs
+# Assorted ComputerCraft programs

-This are some assorted ComputerCraft ( Minecraft ) programs that I have written.
+This are some assorted ComputerCraft (Minecraft) programs that I have written.

-Everything in the /turtle/ dir should only be run on the turtles
+Everything in the `turtle/` directory should only be run on the turtles.